How Long Does Laundry Detergent Last?

 Ever wonder if your laundry detergent goes bad?
 It’s a common question many people have when it comes to the maintenance of household cleaning products.
 While detergents don’t “spoil” in the traditional sense like food does, they can indeed lose their effectiveness or undergo physical changes in texture over time.
 This can affect their cleaning power and the overall results you achieve in your laundry.

-When it comes to powdered detergents, they typically maintain their optimal freshness for about 1 to 2 years, provided they are stored properly in a cool and dry place.
 It’s important to keep them away from moisture, as exposure can lead to clumping and reduced efficacy.
 If you notice any significant changes in texture or smell, it’s best to replace them, even if they are within the typical shelf life.

 Laundry Detergents do contain harmful toxins, so if you feel your detergents have expired.
 It would be ideal not to use them.

-For liquid detergents, the lifespan shrinks a bit once they’ve been opened.
 Generally, they are effective for approximately 6 months to a year after you first break the seal.
 Just like with powders, keeping them sealed tightly and stored in a cool place is essential in prolonging their effectiveness.
 Liquid detergents can sometimes separate or become thicker over time, which can affect their usability.

-Powder Detergent:
+Powder Detergent

 Shelf life: About 1–2 years if kept dry.